 Many integral parts of your home’s plumbing system demand proper maintenance.
-One of the most costly, if you’re not careful about its maintenance, is the hot water tank.
-Fortunately, you can avoid any pricey dilemma by learning about your water tank’s operation and understanding how to take care of it.
+One of the most costly, if you’re not careful, is the hot water tank.
+Fortunately, you can avoid any pricey dilemma by learning about your water tank’s operation and understanding how to take care of it with these maintenance tips.

 Know What Type of Tank You Have